lalanikarim/langgraph-func-api-hil-sqlite/README.md

 5. [hil-func-input-sqlite-async.py](hil-func-input-sqlite-async.py)

 Async version of [hil-func-input-sqlite-sync.py] that uses `AsyncSqliteSaver` instead of `SqliteSaver`.
-This version doesn't seem to behave as expected.
+~~This version doesn't seem to behave as expected.
 The `interrupt` doesn't seem to be recorded in the checkpoint for some reason.
-This needs further investigation.
+This needs further investigation.~~ Fixed in `langgraph-checkpoint-sqlite==2.0.6`.

 ```bash
 # first run for prompt